Straight Arrow: Comic book and comic strip

 Like many other children's programs, this one soon had cross-over presence.
-The Straight Arrow comic book, published by Magazine Enterprises, first came out in February 1950, running 55 issues until 1956.
+The Straight Arrow comic book, published by Magazine Enterprises, came out in February 1950, running 55 issues until 1956.
 Most of the stories were written by Gardner Fox.

 In addition, there were two Straight Arrow comic strips.
-The first, a daily strip, ran from June 19, 1950 to August 4, 1951.
+The first, a daily strip, ran from June 19, 1950, to August 4, 1951.
 Gardner Fox and Ray Krank wrote the strip, with art by Joe Certa (pencils) and John Belfi (inks).
 The second, a Sunday strip, ran from September 7 to December 7, 1953.
 Walter B. Gibson wrote the strip, with art by Fred Meagher.

 There were also Straight Arrow collectible cards of Indian crafts inserted in the boxes of Nabisco Shredded Wheat cereal.

+The brazilian publisher RGE reprinted many of the Straight Arrow comics, and when the material ended, commissioned original stories drawn by brazilian artists.
+The name of the hero was translated as Flecha Ligeira, and lasted for 120 issues.

 In 2019, the rights of the Straight Arrow character including the trademarks were transferred to Education Is Our Buffalo Community Centre, a Canadian based Indigenous organization.
 Education Is Our Buffalo has an active Indigenous-perspective Facebook group.